FAAM-146/spif/docs/source/spif-doc.rst

 The imager group contains variables with information about the probe size, resolution, and other data required for interpreting the raw images.

-..
-	Move this include block into a dynamically generated file.
-Can use string replacements to do filenames

 .. include:: dynamic_content/substitutions.rst
 	:start-after: imager_ReqAttrsStart
 	:end-before: imager_ReqAttrsStop